-Typical locations for mice with homes are attics and basements.
+Typical locations for mice within Kansas homes are attics and basements.
 The common process for getting rid of mice in these areas of the home starts with inspection.
-Critter Control will identify the source of entry for the mice and harborage areas where damage from the mouse infestation is taking place.
-We inspect both the interior and exterior of homes in a thorough manner, in order to identify all points of entry.
+Kansas Critter Control will identify the source of entry for the mice and harborage areas where damage from the mouse infestation is taking place.
+We inspect both the interior and exterior of Kansas homes in a thorough manner, in order to identify all points of entry.

 To learn more about Critter Control's animal control and animal removal services, visit Our Services.